 - would upset paying customers and reduce revenues.
 In addition some pricing methods, such as mobile apps are great for paying customers, but do nothing for catching and charging drivers without the apps.
 So, a layered, multiple technology approach to enforcement may be needed. - 4.
 Cost Selection of pricing scenarios and technologies should also take into consideration both the upfront capital cost of implementation and ongoing operational costs to evaluate overall lifecycle costs.
 Cost should also be examined in context of potential revenues raised.
 In addition, funding sources for capital and operational costs could also influence the pricing technology and delivery method selected.
 For example, the region may consider a Public Private Partnership delivery method to take advantage of private financing. - 5.
 Policies/Legal Consideration must be made for the need to secure authorization to implement any congestion pricing program, specifically the powers to impose a price and to enforce it.
 A more thorough legal is needed beyond these insights: - a.
 VMT authority The current OReGo program's authority is covered under ORS 319.883-.947.
 Privacy of customer data is also explicitly protected under ORS 319.915.
 However, the regulations only make VMT voluntary and does not allow imposing a mandate.
 Therefore, violation regulations only cover misreporting of mileage by voluntary VMT program participants. - b.
 Tolling/Cordon authority At the State level, tolling of roadways are covered in ORS 383.001-.075, where the Oregon Transportation Commission has the power to approve toll on any "highway" in Oregon, per ORS 801.305 (all public roads in Oregon).
 Privacy of customer data is also explicitly protected under ORS 383.075.
 Oregon regulations does specifies the need for tolling compatibility between Oregon and Washington (ORS 383.014).
 At the Federal level, 23 U.S.C.
-129 stipulates tolling of Interstates is limited to new highways and new lanes added to existing Interstate highways, provided the number of toll-free lanes are maintained.
-However, the opportunity to toll can be granted as exceptions under the Interstate System Reconstruction and Rehabilitation Pilot Program (ISRRPP) (FAST Act Section 1411 (c)). - c.
+129 stipulates tolling of Interstates is limited to new highways and new lanes added to existing Interstate highways, provided the number of toll-free lanes are maintained, or to reconstruction or replacement of a toll-free bridge or tunnel and conversion of the bridge or tunnel to a toll facility.
+However, the opportunity to toll can be granted as exceptions under the Interstate System Reconstruction and Rehabilitation Pilot Program (ISRRPP)(FAST Act Section 1411 (c)). - c.
 Parking pricing The ability to raise parking fees for congestion pricing purposes is assumed to need authorization from local jurisdictions. - 6.
 Customer Ease of Use Widespread adoption of technologies in already deployed in the region, such as the OReGO program, could reduce costs and increase customer convenience.
 The more automated payments and streamline business rules are made the easier it is for the public to participate, contrasting to methods that require more frequent inputs such as manually tracking mileages which would make compliance more difficult.